xuxiyang1993/continuous-grid-world/README.md

 If you have any questions or comments, don't hesitate to send me an email!
 I am looking for ways to make this code even more computationally efficient.

-Contact info can be found [here](https://xuxiyang1993.github.io/)
+Email: xuxiyang@iastate.edu